MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L03_Configure_Agent_Pools_and_Understand_Pipeline_Styles.md

 1. From the list of projects, click the tile representing your **eShopOnWeb** project.
 1. On the **eShopOnWeb** pane, in the vertical navigational pane on the left side, in the **Pipelines** section, click **Pipelines**.
 1. On the **Recent** tab of the **Pipelines** pane, select **eShopOnWeb** and, on the **eShopOnWeb** pane, select **Edit**.
-1. On the **eShopOnWeb** edit pane, in the existing YAML-based pipeline, replace line 13 which says  `vmImage: windows-latest` designating the target agent pool the following content, designating the newly created self-hosted agent pool:
+1. On the **eShopOnWeb** edit pane, in the existing YAML-based pipeline, replace line 13 which says  `vmImage: ubuntu-latest` designating the target agent pool the following content, designating the newly created self-hosted agent pool:

     ```yaml
     name: az400m03l03a-pool